DioxusLabs/dioxus/docs/guide/src/en/interactivity/router.md

     Router {
         Route { to: "/home", Home {} }
         Route { to: "/blog", Blog {} }
-        Route { to: "", NotFound {} }
+        //  if the current location doesn't match any of the above routes, render the NotFound component Route { to: "", NotFound {} }
     }
 }